web-platform-tests/rfcs/rfcs/testdriver_in_other_types.md

   As a concrete example, Gecko runs reftests using an internal endpoint, which is not set up to work with a testdriver event loop.
-  For these vendors, an acceptable workaround might be to fall back to the WebDriver reftest implementation, which only requires an ["execute async script" implementation][execute-async-script].
+  For these vendors, an acceptable workaround might be to fall back to the WebDriver reftest implementation, which only requires ["execute async script"][execute-async-script] and ["take screenshot"][take-screenshot] implementations.
 * Even with testdriver support, some APIs may still be challenging to test reliably.
   For example, the classic `<select>` picker in mainstream browsers is rendered